 Science, art and architecture have seeped into its depths to carve the extraordinary project.
 The designers seek to seamlessly dive into the nearby drama while also being an aid to appreciate and prosper the life of whales and preserving marine life.

-The design has a poetic charm that reminisces on a whale’s tale and behaviour, the museum adapts to its surroundings instead of delineating, it dissolves the borders.
+The design of the Whale Museum has a poetic charm that reminisces on a whale’s tale and behaviour, the museum adapts to its surroundings instead of delineating, it dissolves the borders.
 The visitors can embrace to catch spectacular views while walking atop the stone covered roof.
 The parabolic covering is self-supporting, laid in grey roughly worked natural stones, which will merge into the landscape.

 A layer of oxide and moss grows overtime on the roof, thus merging it into the scene.
 The parametric structure efficiently transmits the forces to the corners, which makes it possible to envisage a vast column less space.
 The sleek aerodynamic form cuts the turbulence effects and cancels massive snow build-up.

-An intriguing layout of paths, walkways, platforms and viewpoints compose the whole environment and landscape.
+An intriguing layout of paths, walkways, platforms and viewpoints compose the whole environment and landscape of the Whale Museum.
 Large windows in the interior frame the stunning blue hues of the archipelago.
 The glint of sun reflecting across the sea, streams into the massive halls cueing an emotional depth.
 The interiors comprise of exhibition spaces, offices, a café and a store.
 The museum houses a tidepool, a campfire and steeping stones which invite visitors to discover their man-made and natural surroundings.

 Upon entry, the massive open foyer moves into the café towards the north of the building and exhibition spaces set around the south.
 Inspired by a whale’s journey, the open floor plan emotes the splendour along with a curved wall drafting dynamism through varying sizes and shapes of rooms.